vsrinivas/fuchsia/hardware/pixelbook.md

 If your Pixelbook has never been booted, it is best to boot it normally to check for any critical updates, as follows:

 1. Boot the Pixelbook normally.
+Opening the lid usually powers on the device.
-The power button is on the left side of the device, near the front of the wrist rest.
+If this doesn't work, the power button is on the left side of the device, near the front of the wrist rest.
 2. Tap the "Let's go" button.
 3. Connect to a wired or wireless network.
 4. Accept the terms to proceed to the update check step.